 The practices look complex at first but they are well-explained and rehearsed together, live on ZOOM.
 In the pages below, the text as well as the drawings are shaped to the student's interests, and schedule, to ensure regular practice.

-It has been a joy to see students thriving and empowered to meet life challenges with greater health, joy, kindness and confidence.
+It has been a joy to see students thriving in relationships, and empowered to meet life challenges with greater health, joy, kindness, and confidence.

 I began practicing in 1970, and started teaching in hospitals before there was the incredible phenomenon of wellness marketing.